sanjeevkomma/DevOps/Kubernetes.md

 * Kubernetes uses deployment strategy called "Rolling updates" to make sure Zeor downtime deployments
 * The rolling update strategy is a gradual process that allows you to update your Kubernetes system with only a minor effect on performance and no downtime
 * Rolling update strategy means that It updates one Pod ( Pod instance ) at a time.
 It launches new Pod for V2 version, then it reduces no of Pods for V1 version and then increases no of Pods for V2 version and so on
+* In Kubernetes, instance means Pod instance
+* Deployment ensures that release upgrade switch from V1 to V2 happens with out a hitch.
+We dont need to have downtime when we release new version of application
+* Each POD has its own IP Address
+* Load will be distributed among all the PODs using load balancer
+* In Kubernetes, service provides external interface to applications which are running inside Pods

 # Features
 * Auto scaling --- can scale up / down the containers